pyropy/decentralized-lambda-node/README.md

-# Decentralised Lambda Node
+# Decentralized Lambda Node

-Goal of this project is to provide an interface for invoking WASM serverless functions on decentralised networks.
+Goal of this project is to provide an interface for invoking WASM serverless functions on decentralized networks.

 Currently, only Bacalhau network is supported but the aim is to support other networks in future as well.